Frank W. Zammetti

 have extensive experience with open-source projects including frequent

-contributions to a number of well-known projects as well as starting and leading
+contributions to some well-known projects as well as starting and leading a few

 · Jakarta Commons contributor (some patches accepted and released)

-· Developer on the SourceForge Struts project where I have contributed a number of Struts extensions and example applications
+· Developer on the SourceForge Struts project where I have contributed a handful of Struts extensions and example applications

-· Founder and developer of the Struts Web Services Enablement Project, a Struts extension that allows existing Actions to be exposed as simple Web Services without altering the existing code
+· Founder and developer of the Struts Web Services Enablement Project, a Struts extension that allows the exposure of existing Actions as simple Web Services without altering the existing code

 · Founder and leader of the Java Web Parts project, a collection of Java-based web application components

-· Leader of the DataVision project, a reporting tool similar to Crystal Reports or Business Objects
+· Lead maintainer of the DataVision project, a reporting tool similar to Crystal Reports or Business Objects

 · Project manager and developer for an open-source project to create a Commodore 64 emulator for the Windows Mobile platform (the first working one of its kind)

-I occasionally give presentations to various groups on technical topics including RIA techniques to both the Philadelphia Java User’s Group and Albany Java User’s Group.
-I was a featured speaker at the 2010 ExtJS conference.
+I occasionally give presentations to various groups on technical topics including RIA techniques to both the Philadelphia Java User’s Group and Albany Java User’s Group, an introductory talk to Webix to the Bucks-Mont Technology meetup and a presentation on Android development to the Philadelphia Java User’s Group.
+I was a featured speaker at the 2010 SenchaCon conference.
 I co-hosted two sessions at the 2007 and 2008 Ajax Experience conferences on DWR and Ajax with Struts.

-I constructed the curriculum for and taught two 40-hour long classes on RIA development at BNY Mellon.
-Each class had approximately 20 students who quickly got up to speed in RIA development for upcoming projects.
+I constructed the curriculum for and taught two 40 hour-long classes on RIA development at BNY Mellon.
+Each class had approximately 20 students who quickly got up to speed on RIA development for upcoming projects.